 POSTGRADUATE PROGRAM

-The majority of attendees for AIPMO’s IPMO-P and IPMO-E have a degree and around 20% to 40% have an MSc.
-Approx. 5% have a doctorate and are typically in a PMO director role.
+The majority of attendees for AIPMO’s IPMO-P and IPMO-E have a degree, with around 20% to 40% holding an MSc.
+Approximately 5% have a doctorate and typically hold PMO director roles.

 The Association for International Project Management Officers (AIPMO) is delighted to announce a strategic academic partnership with Alma Mater Europaea – ECM for the launch of a new doctorate degree in “Strategy, Project Leadership, and PMO Management.”
 This program, which will initially be part of the project management curriculum, marks a pivotal step in AIPMO’s commitment to advancing PMO management as a globally recognized profession.